-Look at how many shares, likes and tweets posts on the site are getting.
-While you are responsible for sharing your post with your audience, you need to know that the blog’s audience is also going to engage with your post.
+Look at how many shares, likes, and tweet posts on the site are getting.
+While you are responsible for sharing your post with your audience, you must know that the blog’s audience will also engage with your post.

 Secondly, check that the website is getting comments and that they include influencers.
-From there, you can develop relationships with them that may lead to other opportunities.
+You can develop relationships with them, which may lead to other opportunities.

-Check for further followers on Facebook, Twitter and LinkedIn.
-Look at whether they post their blogs to their social pages and the kind of responses that are received there.
+Check for further followers on Facebook, Twitter, and LinkedIn.
+Look at whether they post their blogs to their social pages and the responses received there.

 Do they tag their guest bloggers?
-These tags can provide a boost each time someone reposts or retweets the share.
+These tags can boost each time someone reposts or retweets the share.

-It may take some time to choose which websites you will target for guest posts, but it will be time well spent when your blog goes out to the broadest possible audience, provides you with positive backlinks and social proof, and increases your reach.
+It may take some time to choose which websites you will target for guest posts, but it will be time well spent when your blog reaches the broadest possible audience, provides you with positive backlinks and social proof and increases your reach.

 What about you?